Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hematemesis or the presence of blood in vomit can be pretty hard to differentiate in dogs.
 However, a couple of ways can help you identify blood in your dog’s vomit.

 Blood can be present in vomit in different colors.1 If it’s dark or looks like coffee grounds, while rare, it is an extreme emergency.
-This is blood that has been digested, which means that your dog could have a stomach ulcer, a clotting problem, cancer, swallowed a foreign object, or any other serious condition.
+This is blood that has been digested, which means that your dog could have a stomach ulcer, a clotting problem or cancer, they may have swallowed a foreign object, or have any other serious medical condition.
 When it’s dark, it’s time to take them to an emergency vet.

-Red-colored blood means that it’s likely not digested, and it’s less of an emergency, though still serious.
-This could mean your dog has been vigorously vomiting or something has cut your dog’s throat.
+Red-colored blood means that it’s likely not digested, but this condition can still be serious.
+This could mean your dog has been vigorously vomiting or something has damaged your dog’s throat, esophagus, or stomach, but it can also be related to a toxin ingestion or a clotting disorder.

 If your dog is throwing up mucus alongside blood, you could be looking at a medical problem within the upper intestines or stomach.
-Your dog may not be able to keep anything they eat down, so be sure to withhold food and water until you speak to your vet if they can’t keep it down..
+Your dog may not be able to keep anything they eat down, so be sure to withhold food and restrict their water intake, and get them checked out by your vet.
 The more blood your dog throws up, the worse.

 If it’s a lot of blood, it’s definitely a cause for concern.
-While any amount of blood is dangerous for your dog, it’s especially important to take them to the vet if there is a large amount of blood in their vomit.
-This is because too much blood in vomit can cause rapid blood loss, which can be an extreme medical emergency for your dog.
+While any amount of blood is dangerous for your dog, it’s especially important to take them to the vet urgently if there is a large amount of blood in their vomit.
+This is because too much blood in vomit can cause rapid blood loss and collapse, which can be an extreme medical emergency for your dog.

 When Should I Call the Vet?

-You need to call the vet right away, no matter how much blood or what color the blood is.
-However, there are a few things to look out for to determine whether you need to take your dog to an emergency vet immediately.
+You need to call the vet right away, no matter how much blood or what color the blood is, and they will advise you on what to do next and if your dog needs to be seen straight away.
+However, there are a few things to look out for to determine whether you need to take your dog to an emergency vet outside of normal working hours.

-You need to take your dog to the vet if you notice that they are having other symptoms, primarily, look for changes in behavior with your dog.
-If your dog is lethargic, has a changed appetite, seems to be in pain, or has any other symptom alongside vomiting blood, that is a cause for concern.
+You need to take your dog to the vet urgently if you notice that they are having other signs of severe illness, primarily, look for changes in behavior with your dog.
+If your dog is lethargic and weak, not wanting to get up or walk, has pale gums, does not want to eat or drink or can’t keep anything down, seems to be in pain, has a tense or distended abdomen, or has any other sign alongside vomiting blood, that is a cause for major concern.

-For example, if your dog has vomited a tiny amount of very red blood, after vomiting some food, mucus, or bile, then you can withhold food and water and call your vet to get their advice.
+On the other hand, if your dog has vomited a tiny amount of blood stained stomach content, after vomiting some food, mucus, or bile, and they are otherwise fine in themselves and bright, then you can withhold food and call your vet to get their advice.
 In this case, you don’t need to rush them to the emergency clinic.
 However, if your dog has vomited a lot of blood or vomited dark blood, take them to the vet immediately.

 Try to take pictures of the vomit or get some samples for your vet.
 It’s okay if you can’t, but it can help the veterinarian a lot when it comes to figuring out what is wrong with your dog.
 However, don’t wait for this and take your dog to the vet as soon as you can—don’t waste time trying to collect a sample or inspect the blood.